kablaa/CTF-Workshop/guide.md

 a.out: ELF 64-bit LSB  executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.24, BuildID[sha1]=beb27b3da4fc2e516f2e0279f5c83b4e046fad5f, not stripped
 ```

-#### Objdump
-`objdump` is a critical tool for most things regarding executables.
-It allows you to convert the executable into it's assembly equivalent, allowing you to read the instructions it will be executing when it is running.
-The main command that will be used is: `objdump -d -M intel <input file name> > <output file>`.
-The output file shold have a `.asm` extention.
-After you have decompiled the binary, you may open up the output file in your favorite text editor.
-Then, search for the `<main>`function.

 ### 1.2 Dynamic Analysis